Towards a more rigorous treatment of uncertainties on the velocity distribution of dark matter particles for capture in stars: Systematic errors on capture rates from phase-space modeling of DM in the Galaxy

 The green shaded bands in Fig.~\ref{fig:capture_sun} show that the uncertainty on the anisotropy of the DM velocity tensor leads to an error of $\sim 40\%$ and $\sim 20\%$ (for SD and SI scattering, respectively) on the capture rate over the WIMP mass range.
 This gives an estimate of the systematic uncertainty on capture in the Sun from DM phase-space modeling, which is not accessible when restricting the predictions to the SHM.

 To quantify the systematic uncertainty on actual DM constraints from neutrino telescopes and deviations from the SHM, we computed upper limits on the DM-nucleon scattering cross section, using the upper limits on neutrino fluxes from the Sun from the IceCube Collaboration \cite{aartsen2017}.
 The results are shown in Fig.~\ref{fig:nu_limits} for SD and SI interactions in the left and right panels, respectively.
 Only the limits for the $\chi \chi \rightarrow \tau^{+} \tau^{-}$ are shown since they are the most stringent and representative of the other annihilation channels.
 As in other neutrino studies, we assume that the number of DM particles in the Sun has reached a steady state \cite{jungman1996}.
 Then, as long as the cross section is much smaller than the geometric limit (which is the case here), $C_{\odot}$ scales linearly with the cross section (see Eq.~\ref{eq:cap_diff}), and the relative difference of the neutrino limits for the different speed DFs reflects the relative differences on the capture rate illustrated in Fig.~\ref{fig:capture_sun}.
 In particular, the limits for the SHM and Eddington inversion have a maximum difference of $\sim 10\%$ for both SD and SI interactions and are both contained within the 68\% credibility region of the allowed anisotropy configurations.
 Although the SHM indeed provides a reasonable approximation of the galactic speed DF in the vicinity of the Sun, \ie, at $r \simeq 8 \ \mathrm{kpc}$, the reconstruction of the anisotropic PSDF allows us to estimate a realistic systematic uncertainty on the neutrino limits of a factor 2 for SD scattering (of order 40\% for SI scattering) from phase-space modeling.\footnote{It should be noted that the median of the capture rate in Fig.~\ref{fig:capture_sun} for the anisotropic model is the result of the marginalization over the anisotropy parameters and does not correspond to a specific speed DF.
 Therefore, we do not use directly the corresponding values of the capture rate to derive limits on the DM-nucleon cross section from the non-observation of neutrinos from the direction of the Sun with IceCube.
-Instead, we compute the limits for all the anisotropic models and marginalize afterwards, which leads to the 68\% and 95\% credible regions in Fig.~\ref{fig:nu_limits}.} This is consistent with the results of Ref.~\cite{Ibarra2018}, where the authors introduced an additional parameter to account for departures from the SHM in the Solar neighborhood, and used it to derive the maximum allowed variations of neutrino and direct detection limits.
+Instead, we compute the limits for all the anisotropic models and marginalize afterwards, which leads to the 68\% and 95\% credible regions in Fig.~\ref{fig:nu_limits}.} This is consistent with the results of ref.~\cite{Ibarra2018}, where the authors introduced an additional parameter to account for departures from the SHM in the Solar neighborhood, and used it to derive the maximum allowed variations of neutrino and direct detection limits.
+We emphasize that our results on capture in the Sun are based on PSDFs obtained with the anisotropic extension of the Eddington formalism.
+We do include the result for the isotropic Eddington model in the plots for reference---although it was also presented in ref.~\cite{Nunez2019}---to illustrate how the anisotropic model allows us to go a step further when evaluating uncertainties on DM-capture related observables.